Hydrogen Benefits and Considerations

 Public Health and Environment

-About half of the U.S. population lives in areas where air pollution levels are high enough to negatively impact public health or the environment.
+About half of the U.S. population lives in areas where air pollution levels are high enough to negatively impact public health and the environment.
 Emissions from gasoline and diesel vehicles—such as nitrogen oxides, hydrocarbons, and particulate matter—are a major source of this pollution.
-Hydrogen-powered fuel cell vehicles emit none of these harmful substances.
-Their only emission is H2O—water.
+Hydrogen-powered fuel cell electric vehicles emit none of these harmful substances—only water (H2O) and warm air.

-The environmental and health benefits are even greater when hydrogen is produced from low- or zero-emission sources, such as solar, wind, and nuclear energy and fossil fuels with advanced emission controls and carbon sequestration.
-Because the transportation sector accounts for about one-third of U.S. carbon dioxide emissions (which contribute to climate change), using these sources to produce hydrogen for transportation can slash greenhouse gas emissions.
+The environmental and health benefits are also seen at the source of hydrogen production if derived from low- or zero-emission sources, such as solar, wind, and nuclear energy and fossil fuels with advanced emission controls and carbon sequestration.
+Because the transportation sector accounts for about one-third of U.S. carbon dioxide emissions, using these sources to produce hydrogen for transportation can cut greenhouse gas emissions.
 Learn more about hydrogen emissions.

 Fuel Storage

-Hydrogen has the highest energy content by weight of any fuel, but its energy content by volume is low.
-This fuel property makes storing hydrogen a challenge because it requires high pressures, low temperatures, or chemical processes to be stored in small spaces.
+Hydrogen's energy content by volume is low.
+This makes storing hydrogen a challenge because it requires high pressures, low temperatures, or chemical processes to be stored compactly.
 Overcoming this challenge is important for light-duty vehicles because they often have limited size and weight capacity for fuel storage.

-The storage capacity for hydrogen in light-duty vehicles should enable a driving range of more than 300 miles to meet consumer needs.
-Because hydrogen has a low volumetric energy density compared with gasoline, storing this much hydrogen on a vehicle currently requires a larger tank than most conventional vehicles.
-Learn more about hydrogen storage challenges from the Fuel Cell Technologies Program.
+Typically, the storage capacity for hydrogen in light-duty vehicles should enable a driving range of more than 300 miles to meet consumer needs.
+Because hydrogen has a lower volumetric energy density than that of gasoline, storing this much hydrogen on a vehicle currently requires a larger tank at higher pressure than other gaseous fuels.
+Medium- and heavy-duty vehicles have more space for larger tanks but could face weight limitations that reduce the total load potential to stay within U.S. Department of Transportation restrictions.
+Learn more about hydrogen storage challenges from the Hydrogen and Fuel Cell Technologies Office.

 Production Costs